-Joseph is noted at Hitchin in the Hertfordshire Militia List as an apprentice whitesmith in 1772 (his master, Peter Odell is sometimes described as a ‘whitesmith’ - ie a metalworker who does finishing work on iron and steel such as filing, lathing, burnishing or polishing).
-This record at Hitchin establishes Joseph’s proximity to his uncle Thomas Harwood who was living about three miles away at Temple Dinsley from at least 1758.
+Joseph is noted at Hitchin in the Hertfordshire Militia List as an apprentice whitesmith in 1772 (his master, Peter Odell is sometimes described as a ‘whitesmith’ - a metalworker who does finishing work on iron and steel such as filing, lathing, burnishing or polishing).
+This record at Hitchin establishes Joseph’s proximity to his uncle, Thomas Harwood, who was living about three miles away at Temple Dinsley from at least 1758.

 Joseph married Elizabeth Howard on 14 January 1776 at St Lukes, Chelsea.
 Five of Elizabeth’s relatives chose to show that they witnessed the marriage:

 On 15 October 1776, a first son was born to Joseph snr and Elizabeth - Joseph Darton jnr.
 The details of his birth are worth noting because he, as with his siblings (five children were born in six years), were baptised as Quakers at their Westminster Meeting House (see below).